uyuni-project/uyuni/containers/server-systemd-services/README.md

 You can get logs from the `journalctl -xeu uyuni-server.service` services using `journalctl`.
 You can also use `podman logs` using the same names.

+# Limitations
+- get rid of some mounts and include them into the image
+- hostname and REPORT_DB_HOST should be configurable by the user